-On the very few occasions that we have seen “pancakes” on the breakfast menu of a restaurant here, they ended up being crepes.
-And I don’t think they even served them with butter or syrup.
-Now if you have lived here, you know a traditional breakfast for Germans involves fresh baked rolls (like Kaiser rolls or mini-baguettes or delicious, hearty full flavor rolls with sunflower or pumpkin seeds on top), sliced cheese and sliced meats.
+On the very few occasions that we saw “pancakes” on the breakfast menu of a restaurant there, they ended up being crepes.
+And I don’t think they even served them with butter or syrup but rather jelly or fillings only.
+Now if you have lived there, you know a traditional breakfast for Germans involves fresh baked rolls (like Kaiser rolls or mini-baguettes or delicious, hearty full flavor rolls with sunflower or pumpkin seeds on top), sliced cheese and sliced meats.
 Kinda like what Americans might serve up as a sandwich bar for lunch — but with butter on the rolls instead of mayo, mustard or ketchup.

-At any rate, I have seen pancake mix here in Germany, in one of those “just add water” containers which just require you to shake and pour.
-But honestly, those things cannot really be considered pancakes in my book.
-So having a good pancake recipe from scratch is essential for the survival of families in Germany, especially if they enjoy a good brunch — or pancakes for dinner!
+At any rate, pancake mix was available in almost every grocery store in Germany — but it’s those “just add water” containers which just require you to shake and pour.
+A true Southerner like myself doesn’t even classify the result as real pancakes.
+So having a good pancake recipe from scratch is essential for the survival of expat families in Germany, especially if they enjoy a good brunch — or pancakes for dinner!

 - In case you’re not prone to keeping buttermilk at home, an easy buttermilk substitute is 1 cup of milk with a teaspoon of white vinegar added.
 Just mix the two together and let it sit for at least 10 minutes.
 You should notice a thickening of the milk when it’s ready.

 - Make preparation super quick by mixing this up with a hand-mixer or your KitchenAid.
-The pancakes may be even fluffier when you use the whisk!
+The pancakes may be even fluffier when you use the whisk attachment!